TaxableApples/SpaceBeholders/README.md

 # SpaceBeholders
-Save the world from space alien beholders in this exciting shooter.
+Save the world from space alien beholders

+Game is a work in progress.

 Installation:
 py -m pip install pygame numpy